Jessica Zhu: Concerts and performances

 Zhu made her debut at age 19 in 2006 with the Houston Symphony in Jones Hall.
 She gave her debut recital in Zilkha Hall of the Hobby Center for the Performing Arts in downtown Houston.

-She has soloed with numerous orchestras, including the Clear Lake Symphony, the Irving Symphony in Dallas, Fort Worth Civic Symphony, Brazos Valley Symphony in College Station, the Moores School Symphony Orchestra, and the Houston Civic Symphony.

 In April 2010, Zhu performed with the Worthing Symphony Orchestra in Sussex, England, under the baton of John Gibbons.
-A frequent guest recitalist, she has been invited to perform for the National Conference on Piano Pedagogy in Chicago in July 2009.

 Zhu has also performed recitals for the Rockport Performing Arts Series in Rockport, Texas, the San Antonio Tuesday Musical Club, Missouri State University Fite Family Music Festival Young Artist Series, the McKinney Musical Arts Society in Dallas, the Wichita Falls Symphony League's First Night in the Falls Arts Festival.

 Zhu has also performed at the Texas Music Festival, Aspen Summer Festival in Colorado and the Banff Arts Centre in Canada.
 She has been featured on ABC Television Network KTRK Channel-13 Visions program and KUHF 88.7 FM radio The Front Row arts magazine.